ibm-cloud-docs/watsonxdata/lite_plan.md

 You cannot scale the existing engine or service or add a new engine (or service).
 To add a new engine or service, you must delete the existing engine or service.

 You can add only one Presto (Java) engine, Spark engine (single node, small size - 8 vCPU, 32GB node) and Milvus service (Milvus with size specification, Starter - 1 Million vectors, Index Parameters - 64, Segment size (1024)).
-To understand the restrictions, see [Lite plan features and restrictions](/docs/watsonxdata?topic=watsonxdata-pricing-plans-1).
+To understand the restrictions, see [Lite plan features and restrictions](/docs/watsonxdata?topic=watsonxdata-getting-started#limitations-lite){: external}.
 {: important}